Houdini 21.0 Nodes Copernicus nodes

 Switch to Raw Values

-Enables the parameters and input layers to be interpreted as raw.
+Interprets the parameters and input layers as raw.

-It is advised that this is kept disabled as the normalized parameters and layers are warped to limit the possibility of instability, to create the most artistically interesting results, and to stop the reaction from dying out or overreacting.
+It’s recommended that you keep this off since the normalized parameters and layers are warped to limit the possibility of instability, create the most artistically interesting results, and stop the reaction from dying out or overreacting.

 Scale Multiplier